MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! info There are draw calls outside a creator's control
     Things like the sky, personal UI, the wrist UI, teleport visuals, onscreen controls, and many other elements may add to the "base number" of draw-calls.

-!!! tip Group objects with the same materials together into an asset when possible
+!!! tip Group entities with the same materials together into an asset when possible
     If you have 50 bricks with the same material all in 1 asset Horizon will batch that to be 1 draw call.
 If those are instead a single brick duplicated 50 times then that will be at least 50 draw calls.

     If you have an asset with 25 bricks of material A and 25 of material B then this will be 2 draw calls.
 If instead they were all duplicated then there would be 50 draw calls.